 Begin the year in glittering fashion with the Santa Barbara International Film Festival.
-For 11 days in January & February, there’s a morning-to-night cinematic feast: films from around the globe, new releases, classics, avant-garde entries, documentaries, and both animated and live shorts.
+For 11 straight days, February 1-11, 2017, there’s a morning-to-night cinematic feast: films from around the globe, new releases, classics, avant-garde entries, documentaries, and both animated and live shorts.
 Panels of directors, writers, and producers offer behind-the-scenes stories and industry information, while evening tributes to actors and filmmakers highlight the stellar, often Oscar-worthy work of veteran and emerging artists.
-Alongside the glamour of the Santa Barbara International Film Festival, is Film Feast, where excellent film combines with exceptional food and perfect pairings take center stage.

 The modern environmental movement was born in Santa Barbara in 1971 — an occasion to celebrate every April at the Earth Day Festival, held in Alameda Park.
 Live music, organic food booths, an eco-marketplace, green car show, and sports events bring the community together with visitors, to honor our planet and explore ways to sustainably live on it.